HSF/hsf.github.io/cwp.md

 - [Charge from WLCG project](/assets/CWP-Charge-HSF.pdf)

-To join the CWP process and get information about its progress, the join [hsf-community-white-paper](https://groups.google.com/forum/#!forum/hsf-community-white-paper) Google group (no Google account is required, you can register by sending an email to [hsf-community-white-paper+subscribe@googlegroups.com](mailto:hsf-community-white-paper+subscribe@googlegroups.com)).
+To join the CWP process and get information about its progress, please join the [hsf-community-white-paper](https://groups.google.com/forum/#!forum/hsf-community-white-paper) Google group (no Google account is required, you can register by sending an email to [hsf-community-white-paper+subscribe@googlegroups.com](mailto:hsf-community-white-paper+subscribe@googlegroups.com)).
 Subscribing to this group with a Google account is required if you want to be able to contribute to CWP documents hosted in Google Docs.

 # CWP Working Groups